 Sounds easy!
 Sure.
 But, there is one more thing that we need to consider while planning our listings.
 And that of course is Amazon SEO.
 That is precisely why we are here.
 Creating your product listings such that they appeal to your customers or prospects and satisfy Amazon’s SEO taste buds.
 You can leverage our Amazon seller tools to conduct your Amazon Keyword Research.
 What will you get?

 - Product research opportunity scores

-1. Discover the top Amazon Keywords to pick for your Amazon Listings:
+Discover the Top Amazon Keywords to Pick for Your Amazon Listings

 A comprehensive keyword tool is important for you to find your unicorn keywords amongst thousands and thousands of variations that can occur within any given keyword phrase.
-DataHawk’s Keyword Research Tool will quickly help you find the most relevant keywords for your products, help you analyze which keywords to target to boost your PPC performance & generate keyword suggestions for your tracked product, based on AI Semantic analysis.
+DataHawk’s Keyword Research tool will quickly help you find the most relevant keywords for your products, help you analyze which keywords to target to boost your PPC performance, and generate keyword suggestions for your tracked product, based on AI Semantic analysis.

-You will see a list of all your product’s relevant keywords, alongside helpful metrics: volume, competition, pricing & ratings.
+You will see a list of all your product’s relevant keywords, alongside helpful metrics: volume, competition, pricing, and ratings.
 With one search, you have all the information you need to write your listing or optimize your keyword targeting in sponsored ads.

 a) DataHawk’s Keyword Lookup to see which keywords have the highest search volume and track the ones that you think are most related to your products and add them to your listings.